LinkedIn Lead Generation for Business Owners

-You may already know that lots of business are using LinkedIn to generate business leads, but what you may not be aware of is how they are doing so.
-Luckily for you, this is where we can help.
+You may already know that lots of businesses are using LinkedIn to generate business leads, but what you may not be aware of is how they are doing so.
+Luckily for you, Bee Social Marketing can help.

-I was recently was asked to give a talk at London’s ExCeL on LinkedIn Lead Generation, and many attendees have since approached me to put some crucial tips together to help them get started generating leads.
+I was recently asked to give a talk at London’s ExCeL on LinkedIn Lead Generation, and many attendees have since approached me to put together some crucial tips to help them get started generating leads.

-This particular article is for business owners and will differ slightly to the advice I would offer to employees looking for advice.
+This particular article is for business owners and will differ slightly to the advice I would offer to employees.
 I have added a * to the points that may differ for employees.

-1/ Add a professional profile picture of yourself, not a logo or something irrelevant, this builds trust.
+1. A professional profile picture of yourself (not a logo or something irrelevant) to build trust.

-3/ Complete your bio and think about who you are talking to.
-The worst mistake any Director can make is coming across as if they are still looking for a job which we see a lot; first of all, list all the features and benefits of your business, and explain what makes you different to your competitors and why potential clients should choose you.
+3. I often come across business owners whose LinkedIn bio comes across as if they are looking to be recruited.
+Remember, you are not trying to sell yourself, you are trying to sell your business.
+Start by listing all the features and benefits of your business, and explain what makes you different.
 Add a call to action and the contact details you wish to share.
 Make it easy for people to contact your business, they shouldn’t have to go looking around on Google.

-5/ Don’t forget to add a link to your company’s website – Potential clients don’t have time to go digging around to find you.
+5. Don’t forget to add a link to your company’s website – potential customers don’t have time to go digging around to find you.

-6/ Only add relevant jobs to your work history, as these will help to strengthen your profile and business image.
-While we’d love to hear about your paper round at 13, it’s not really relevant… Just kidding, but hopefully, you get my point. *
+6. Only add relevant jobs to your work history, as these will help to strengthen your profile and business image. *